velipso/sink/docs/why.md

 The idea that a simple variable lookup results in a hash table search is a bit sickening to me.

-Sink's symbols (variables and commands) only exist at compile-time.
+Sink's symbols (variable names, command names, namespaces) only exist at compile-time.
 All name resolution happens at compile-time.

 Even native commands are stored as 64-bit hashes, so all symbols can be stripped out of the final bytecode.